 But, at the end of the day, network coverage in the US and throughout most developed countries is now exceptional; so you won’t ever have to stay “off the grid” for long.
 And, in any case, since your data/information will be queued and sent later anyway, you really do have nothing to worry about on that front.

-Handling fleet management with no network coverage, is not a difficult task after all.
+Handling vehicle management with no network coverage, is not a difficult task after all.
 That is, when you have a solution in place, which involves OBD II, like our very own Veturilo.
 You will still have all that priceless data you need to manage your fleet effectively and efficiently.

 A hyper-connected future